Niveusgh/World_Palm_Oil_Data/README.md

 ## Source
-all data are from ourworldindata.org .
+All data are from ourworldindata.org .

 ### Running the Program